Scattered-Systems/proton/README.md

 Proton is a cloud-native platform manifesting the active decentralized namespace into a unique experience empowering everyday users to make use of blockchain technologies.

+## About

+Proton integrates with the [Scattered Systems](https://github.com/scattered-systems) ecosystem serving as a gateway to the future of internet-based experiences.

+## Features

+Proton works closely with the nix ecosystem to provide a consistent and reliable experience across all supported platforms.
+This enables proton to be deployed on a wide range of devices and operating systems without the need for additional configuration.
+Moreover, proton is designed to be web-accessible, allowing users to access their platform and resources from anywhere in the world.

 ## Getting Started

 ### Building from the Source